 A developer of the District is constructing facilities within the boundaries of the District.
-The District has agreed to reimburse the developer for a portion of these costs, plus interest, from the proceeds from future bond sales, to the extent approved by the Commission.
-The District's engineer has stated that current construction amounts are approximately \$970,000.
+The District has agreed to reimburse the developer for these costs, plus interest, from the proceeds of future bond sales to the extent approved by the Commission.
+The District's engineer has stated current construction contract amounts are approximately \$2,323,000.
 This amount has not been recorded in the financial statements since the facilities are not complete or operational.